cabforum/servercert/docs/BR.md

 | Precertificate Signing Certificate | 1.3.6.1.4.1.11129.2.4.4 | MUST          |
 | Any other value                    | -                       | MUST NOT      |

+CAs SHOULD NOT include additional key usage purposes beyond those specified in the table above.
+If present, they SHOULD be equal to, or a subset of, the key usage purposes for the Issuing CA Certificate.

+Any additional key usage purposes MUST conform to the requirements and restrictions specified in [Section 7.1.2.2.4, Extended Key Usage - Restricted Cross-Certified CA](#71224-extended-key-usage---restricted-cross-certified-ca).

 #### 7.1.2.5 Technically Constrained TLS Subordinate CA Certificate Profile

 This Certificate Profile MAY be used when issuing a CA Certificate that will be considered Technically Constrained, and which will be used to issue TLS certificates directly or transitively.